India's Serum institute to sell AstraZeneca vaccine to private hospitals at $8/dose

+Healthcare & PharmaceuticalsIndia's Serum institute to sell AstraZeneca vaccine to private hospitals at $8/dose

-NEW DELHI (Reuters) - The Serum Institute of India said on Wednesday it would sell the AstraZeneca vaccine to the country’s state governments at 400 rupees ($5.30) per dose and to private hospitals at 600 rupees ($7.95).
+The Serum Institute of India said on Wednesday it would sell the AstraZeneca (AZN.L) vaccine to the country's state governments at 400 rupees ($5.30) per dose and to private hospitals at 600 rupees ($7.95).

 "Furthermore, owing to the complexity, and urgency of the situation it is challenging to supply it independently to each corporate entity," it said in a statement.
 "We would urge all corporate and private individuals to access the vaccines through the state facilitated machinery and private health systems."